Lattice points on a curve via $\ell^2$ decoupling: Introduction

 where $\N_{\delta}(\Gamma)$ denotes the $\delta$-neighborhood of $\Gamma$.
 Here the implicit constant depends on $\epsilon$, $\|\gamma\|_{C^{n,\alpha}}$ and $c_0$. \end{theorem}

-The theorem provides a generalization of Bombieri-Pila's inequality from lattices to arbitrary finite sets.
-We note that the doubling constant and the minimal separation now appear in the inequality.
-In particular, Theorem \ref{thm:main} provides an inequality with no reference to doubling constant if it is uniformly bounded.
-Generalized arithmetic progressions (GAP) are an example of such finite sets.
+The theorem provides a generalization of Bombieri-Pila's inequality for a curve inside $\RR^n$ from lattice points to arbitrary finite sets.
+We note that the inequality now involves the doubling constant and the minimal separation.